emerril1/EpiSim-an-Epidemic-Simulator/README.md

 # Usage

-You can define all key parameters in a config.json file located in the project root.
-This file allows you to specify all adjustable parameters, population size, virus characteristics, intervention strategies, and simulation duration without editing the source code.
-After making sure the config.json file is update and in the correct directory, then simulation can be run through any enviroment/IDE of user's choice.
+All key parameters for the simulator are defined in the config.json file located in the project root.
+This file allows users to adjust settings such as population size, virus characteristics, intervention strategies, and simulation duration without changing the source code.
+Each value can be modified to test different outbreak conditions and intervention effects.

-Results will be printed after each day, e.g.:

-Day 10: {'S': 12, 'E': 4, 'I': 29, 'R': 5}
+Once the configuration file is updated and placed in the correct directory, the simulation can be run from any environment or IDE that supports Python.
+The simulator will automatically read the configuration, initialize all components, and begin execution.

+After completion, several output files are generated automatically.
+These include:
+* timeseries.csv – Daily counts of Susceptible, Exposed, Infected, and Recovered individuals.
+* events.csv – Detailed logs of individual transitions, including infection and recovery events.
+* summary.json – Key statistics and metadata for the entire simulation run.
+* curve.png - Detailed plot curve of each compartmen of the SEIR model.

+These files provide a complete record of the simulation’s behavior and can be used for further analysis or reporting.

 # Architecture Overview

-The main components of the simulator consist of six classes and a main program.
-The classes include: EnumeratedTypes, Virus, Person, Intervention, Population, and Simulation.
+The simulator is made up of six main classes and a main program: EnumeratedTypes, Virus, Person, Intervention, Population, and Simulation.

-The Virus class stores information about the virus, such as its name, infection rate, and cure rate.
-The Virus class also now stores a variable that gives the time till infection (e.g. how many days it takes an exposed person to become infected).
+The Virus class stores disease details such as infection rate, cure rate, and the time it takes for exposed individuals to become infectious.

-The Person class represents an individual in the population.
-Each person has a unique ID and a health state, along with functions to become infected or cured.
-Every person begins in the Susceptible state at the start of a simulation.
+The Person class represents an individual with an ID, health state, and age group.
+Each person begins as Susceptible and can transition between states through functions that handle exposure, infection, recovery, and quarantine.

-The Intervention class defines the execute function, which applies user-selected interventions by modifying the population’s contact graph to simulate different scenarios (e.g. social distancing).

-The Population class manages a collection of Person objects and generates a contact graph that models interactions.
-This graph ensures realistic infection dynamics by implementing a small world network that represents real-world contact patterns and infection spread.
-It includes two key functions: one to generate the graph and another to retrieve the contacts of a given person (node).

-The Simulation class coordinates the epidemic process.
-It contains methods to advance the simulation step by step, run the simulation over a set period, and track statistics (such as susceptible, exposed, infected, and recovered counts).
-These functions are integrated within the main program, which drives the simulation and records results.

-Overall, the architecture of the project closely follows the original UML class and sequence diagrams.
-The only major modification is the addition of the EnumeratedTypes class, which was separated out to improve modularity.
-This adjustment also shifted some of the relationships between classes compared to the original UML design.
+The Intervention class manages the different public health strategies: vaccination, quarantine, and social distancing.
+Each intervention has its own start day, coverage, and reduction settings.
+When triggered, these functions adjust population behavior, such as isolating infected people or reducing contact rates.

+The Population class controls all individuals and their interactions through a small-world network that mimics real social contact patterns.
+Key functions include assign_age_group, adjust_contact_rate, and update, which handle infection spread and recovery each day.

+The Simulation class coordinates the entire process, running the epidemic step by step, applying interventions, and exporting time series, event logs, and summary reports.

+Lastly, EnumeratedTypes defines all possible health states, improving organization and readability.
+Overall, the architecture remains consistent with the original design but now includes more realistic modeling, better configurability, and improved data tracking.